Renaissance-devs/pocket_gallery/project_docs/group_agreement.md

 We will participate in daily standups with Instructors.

 **Technology and Tools:**
-The Github repository will be initialized by David, with Mason, Natalie, Lindsay added as collaborators.
+The Github repository will be initialized by David, with Holly, Travis and Lindsay added as collaborators.
-We will deploy our web app through Netlify
+We will deploy our web app through Heroku